 If you have multiple tickets currently open with Redtail's support team, this provides you with one location in which to check on them all.
 Note the header bar at the top of your Helpdesk page when logged in:

 By clicking My activities, you can see a list of all of your open and solved tickets, along with when they were submitted and the time of the last activity with them.
 Clicking on any of them will allow you to view the full ticket, including all of the responses between you and Redtail staff.

-We've also moved all of our support documentation, videos and training sessions to our new Helpdesk.
+We've also moved all of our support documentation, videos and training sessions to our Helpdesk.
 You can access this area by clicking REDTAIL HELPDESK in the header (see above where we clicked My activities).
 Clicking the REDTAIL HELPDESK link will carry you to the top level of the forums.
-If you scroll down the page, you'll note that our Forums are segmented into a number of top levels, including Training Sessions, Project Tailwag, Redtail Imaging, Redtail CRM, Classic Imaging, Redtail Email, etc.:
+If you scroll down the page, you'll note that our Forums are segmented into a number of top levels, including Redtail Training, Redtail CRM, Speak, Redtail Imaging, Redtail Email, etc.:

 You can search all of our Forums from this top level using the Search box in the upper right corner.

 You also have the ability, however, to search within any of these Forums individually.
 This can be done by clicking that Forum to enter its area and then using the Search box referenced above.